GalaxyLinus/lew-encoder/README.md

 # lew-encoder
-translates any text you want into lew language
+translates any text you want into lew language or any other that follows the pattern

 ## explanation
 vocal > vocal + lew + vocal

-use advanced to add an input for custom lew alternative

 e.g.
 - Hi > Hilewi